Usability Testing

 2. Helps to get user reviews and feedback on the product – The responses and reactions gathered from the users who were tested are always used to arrive at a better decision on making a better interface.

-3. Get to know about the user’s expectations – You get an opportunity to watch your product being used while the user gives their feedback in real time.
-It gives an insight into whether such a product is one that users will appreciate or it’s a work of fantasy.
+3. Get to know about the user’s expectations – You get an opportunity to watch your product being used while the user gives their feedback in real-time.
+It provides an insight into whether such a product is one that users will appreciate or it’s a work of fantasy.

 4. Ease of completing the goal – Good usability products arouse a good emotional experience and make the user feel happy and enjoyable, which will improve the user experience of the product.